 This newsletter has been prepared on a contract basis for the Investment Advisor noted by J. Hirasawa & Associates.
 Opinions and comments may differ from those of CIBC World Markets Inc. and should not be considered representative of CIBC World Markets Inc.'s beliefs, opinions or recommendations.
 Contents copyright by the publishers and may not be reproduced without written permission.
 The information, including any opinion, is based on various sources believed to be reliable, but its accuracy cannot be guaranteed and is subject to change.
 Clients are advised to seek advice regarding their particular circumstances from their personal tax and legal advisors.
 If you are currently a CIBC Wood Gundy client, contact your Investment Advisor.
-"CIBC Private Wealth Management" consists of services provided by CIBC and certain of its subsidiaries, through CIBC Private Banking; CIBC Private Investment Counsel, a division of CIBC Asset Management Inc. ("CAM"); CIBC Trust Corporation; and CIBC Wood Gundy, a division of CIBC World Markets Inc. ("WMI").
-CIBC Private Banking provides solutions from CIBC Investor Services Inc. ("ISI"), CAM and credit products.
+'CIBC Private Wealth Management' consists of services provided by CIBC and certain of its subsidiaries, through CIBC Private Banking; CIBC Private Investment Counsel, a division of CIBC Asset Management Inc. ('CAM'); CIBC Trust Corporation; and CIBC Wood Gundy, a division of CIBC World Markets Inc. ('WMI'), CIBC Private Banking provides solutions from CIBC Investor Services Inc. ('ISI'), CAM and credit products.
 CIBC World Markets Inc. and ISI are both Members of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.
-CIBC Private Wealth Management services are available to qualified individuals.
-The CIBC logo and "CIBC Private Wealth Management" are registered trademarks of CIBC.
+CIBC Private Wealth Management' are registered trademarks of CIBC.